 Can dogs eat plums?

 Plums are a great fruit choice for the summer season when our mouths crave something sweet yet tangy.
-Making this fruit the perfect little day time snack.
+Making this fruit the perfect little daytime snack.

 And don’t forget the smell of fresh plums- something so earthy yet exotic.

 So, for those of us who happen to own dogs, the question, ‘Can dogs eat plums?’ is a rather serious one.
-Especially, since none of us wants to accidentally poison our canine buddy while trying to offer them a treat we think would be good for them.
+Especially, since none of us wants to accidentally poison our canine buddies while trying to offer them a treat we think would be good for them.

 Well then…what’s the answer to our predicament?

-Like I said, it’s complicated.
+As I said, it’s complicated.